User0149/Competitive-Programming-Leaderboard-Bot/README.md

-To run the server for the bot locally,
+To run the server for the bot locally:

 1. Set up the Discord Bot
     1. Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.